 Multi-Stage Builds in Docker

-Multi-stage builds are a powerful feature in Docker that enable you to create optimized container images by reducing their size and enhancing security.
-This approach involves using multiple FROM statements within a single Dockerfile, each representing a distinct stage of the build process.
+statements within a single Dockerfile, each representing a distinct stage of the build process.
 By selectively copying only the essential artifacts from one stage to the next, you can craft minimal, production-ready images tailored for deployment.

 Why Use Multi-Stage Builds?